4 Tips on How to Prepare for a Day Hike in Branson

 Branson offers a large variety of trails for different skill levels and fitness goals.
 When deciding which is the right trail for you and your family, consider the overall length, elevation changes, surface elements, seasonal weather and time of day.
 If you wish to take on some of our more difficult trails, physical training may be essential to prepare your body for the trek.

 Once you pick your adventure, study a map of the trail, making sure everyone in your group knows the final destination.
 Keep each other on track during the trip by letting the slowest hiker set the group pace.
+You can get an idea of which trail is best for you here.

 Spring - expect highs in the mid 70s and lows in the upper 40s.
 Spring brings the perfect weather for layering clothes and soaking in the sun.
 Quick rains are common and should be expected.